TeamCodeStream/codestream-guide/docs/src/workflow/pull-requests.md

 CodeStream provides that view as well, but if you'd prefer to see the changes in the context of the full file, and not just the lines that changed, you can use either List View or Tree View.
-Just select the code you want to comment on, and then cick on the Comment button (or select Comment from the context menu).
+Just select the code you want to comment on, and then click on the Comment button (or select Comment from the context menu).

 ![Add Comment](../assets/images/PRComment-GH.png)